 has won him a wide range of invitations.

-He's given talks at
+He's given lectures at

 the English Speaking Union in London,

-at the Dulwich Picture Gallery,
+and at the Dulwich Picture Gallery,

-New York, as well as the Brooklyn Law School,
+as well as the Brooklyn Law School,

 Magna Carta: Tyranny, Treachery and Liberty.